• Skip to primary navigation

 • Rotate pork roast every 15-30 minutes to ensure each side cooks evenly.

-• Pork loin is done when the internal temperature reaches 145 degrees, approximately 1 hour and 45 minutes.
+• Pork loin is done when the internal temperature reaches 145 degrees when the center of the meat is tested with an instant-read thermometer, approximately 1 hour and 45 minutes.

 • Remove from grill and let rest for 10 minutes.
 Then slice and serve.